Ikayukta Tunnillie: Early life

-Family life and traveling
+Family life and travelling

 As a teen, Tunnillie was taken in by an older man named Iyola Tunili.
 Tunili already had a wife named Samalinga, but also wished to marry Ikayukta.
 The family lived in harmony together.
 The family included Tunili, his first wife Samalinga, their child, and Ikayukta.
-They spent many years on the move, traveling from Resolute Bay, to Clyde River, Pangnirtung, Netiling Lake and finally to Cape Dorset.
-They lived in skin tents which they made and traveled by dogsled.
-As a young woman, Tunnillie traveled on the Nascopie ship from the south Baffin area to the Arctic Bay and the north Baffin coast.
+They spent many years on the move, travelling from Resolute Bay, to Clyde River, Pangnirtung, Nettilling Lake and finally to Cape Dorset.
+They lived in skin tents which they made and travelled by dogsled.
+As a young woman, Tunnillie travelled on the SS Nascopie from the south Baffin area to the Arctic Bay and the north Baffin coast.
 Tunnillie's first child was born aboard the Nascopie.
 After Iyola died from a respiratory infection, Tunnillie continued to travel with her second husband, Nungusweetuk.
 Tunnillie only settled in Cape Dorset in 1970, at the age of 59.

 Career

-Tunnillie began printmaking with the West Baffin Eskimo Co-operative, which was a craft center and co-op store that formed in 1959.
-The co-op was instrumental in bringing stonecut image art to the area.
+Tunnillie began printmaking with the West Baffin Eskimo Co-operative, which was a craft centre and Co-op store that formed in 1959.
+The Co-op was instrumental in bringing stonecut image art to the area.
 The practice was brought to the co-op by James Houston, who spent four months in Japan studying the art form.
-The Hudson's Bay company and the Canadian Guild of Crafts provided supplies for the co-op.
+The Hudson's Bay Company and the Canadian Guild of Crafts provided supplies for the co-op.
 Tunnillie's daughter Kakulu, who became a successful artist herself, began drawing before Ikayukta.
 Kakulu encouraged her mother to start drawing while Tunnillie was living in Aqiatalaulavik with her son.
 Her work was first exhibited in the 1971 Cape Dorset Annual Collection, and she was one of only 14 artists featured in the collection.
 Tunnillie also found financial empowerment through her artwork.
 In an interview with the Cape Dorset Collection, she recalled carrying her art to the co-op to sell it.
 Tunnillie remarked, "I get pleasure out of drawing when I feel like it.
 And also when there is not enough money to buy food I know that I can help [my family] by selling some drawings.
 When I notice that there is something missing or that my family doesn't have enough food for the weekend or the week, that's when I draw – and also, when I feel like drawing, that's when I draw".
 Selling drawings to the co-op was Tunnillie's only source of income.
 Tunnillie was very humble about her work, stating in the Dorset Annual Collection of 1980, "Even though I can't really draw well, it's fortunate that they put my prints in a book like this – even through I can't draw like the others do.

 Tunnillie's work was featured in exhibits at: